TeamStation AI

 1. Unverified Narratives

-The process begins with keyword-matching on unverified résumés—a practice with zero correlation to on-the-job performance.
+The process begins with keyword matching on unverified résumés.
+A practice with zero correlation to on the job performance.
 If a candidate lists "Kubernetes," they are deemed a "Senior DevOps Engineer," regardless of their actual systems thinking capabilities.

 2. Inconsistent Humans

 The interview consists of framework trivia and abstract algorithm puzzles ("reverse a linked list").
-This theatrical exercise, run by inconsistent humans, selects for good test-takers, not for engineers who can build and maintain complex, production-grade software.
+This theatrical exercise, run by inconsistent humans, selects for good test takers, not for engineers who can build and maintain complex, production grade software.

 3. Opaque, Manual Matching